huijing/huijing.github.io/_posts/2016-11-07-chinese-web-typography.md

 The switcher utilises the checkbox hack to trigger the switch in writing-mode.
 After a LOT of experimenting, I ran into a couple of issues.
 Firstly, when the writing-mode changes from horizontal to vertical, the scrolling still starts from left to right.
 This means users see the end of the article when I switch to vertical right-to-left mode and need to scroll all the way to the right to get to the start of the content.

 Another issue was related to art-direction of the images on the page.
 I started off the design for a vertical layout, so my images were portrait-oriented (is that even a term?).
 But when the layout switches to horizontal mode, the images look out of place.
 I wish the picture element took writing-mode as a media query, but I suppose this use-case is quite niche.
-Who on earth would want to switch text orientation? <span class="emoji">&#x1F64B;</span>
+Who on earth would want to switch text orientation? <span class="emoji" role="img" tabindex="0" aria-label="person raising hand">&#x1F64B;</span>

 My end solution is more of a hack than a solution, but I categorised the images into 3 groups, rotatable, stackable and square.
 Let me explain.
 Rotatable means that the image works simply by rotating it 90 degrees.
 Stackable is actually 2 images that are stacked when vertical and side-by-side when horizontal, and square just means the image can be used for both vertical and horizontal layouts.
 As I said, this is a hack.